 Accessible Parking Permits

-Persons with a valid Ontario accessible permit may park in accessible spaces on campus and must also display a valid Red or Pay and Display permit.
-Please advise the Parking Office staff when you purchase your Red permit that you have an accessible permit to receive a refund for 50% of the price difference between Green and Red permits.
-Red permit holders who provide a doctor’s note supporting a temporary loss of mobility eg. A broken leg, may be issued a Trent Accessibility Permit for the period of the disability that will allow them to use accessible spots.
-Green permit holders must upgrade to a Red or use Pay and Display permits to use a Trent Accessibility Permit in accessible spots.
+Persons with a valid Ontario accessible permit may park in accessible spaces on campus and must also display a valid Regular or Pay and Display permit.
+Regular permit holders who provide a doctor’s note supporting a temporary loss of mobility eg. A broken leg may be issued a Trent Accessibility Permit for the period of the disability that will allow them to use accessible spots.

-Employees whose job duties and responsibilities include a regular and ongoing requirement to use a personal vehicle to transport goods, equipment and supplies between various university sites or employees who are required to use their personal vehicle for university business for an average of 200 km a month or more may be issued service permits at no extra cost and will be able to park in the service space for a maximum of one hour.
-A service permit allows the employee to park in any red lot or designated service space while performing work duties that require the use of a personal vehicle.
+Employees whose job duties and responsibilities include a regular and ongoing requirement to use a personal vehicle to transport goods, equipment, and supplies between various university sites or employees who are required to use their personal vehicle for university business for an average of 200 km a month or more may be issued service permits at no extra cost and will be able to park in the service space for a maximum of one hour.
+A service permit allows the employee to park in any regular lot or designated service space while performing work duties that require the use of a personal vehicle.
 Permits will be issued upon authorization of the employee's Department head.

 Athletics Community Member Permits

-Trent Athletics Centre parking permits are included in the price of a community membership and are only valid while using Trent Athletics facilities.
-Community members are persons who are not Trent students (full time or part time) and not employed on campus, whether for Trent or for a Trent tenant such as Trent Child Care.
-MNR, Chartwells etc. The parking office will verify your status before issuing a Trent Athletics Community Member permit.
-This permit is only valid in Lot F (green lined parking spaces) with overflow to Lot G behind Lady Eaton College, when using the Trent Athletics Centre facilities.
+Trent Athletics Centre parking permits are included in the price of community membership and are only valid while using Trent Athletics facilities.
+Community members are persons who are not Trent students (full-time or part-time) and not employed on campus, whether for Trent or for a Trent tenant such as Trent Child Care, MNR, Chartwells, etc. The parking office will verify your status before issuing a Trent Athletics Community Member permit.
+This permit is only valid in Lot F (white-lined parking spaces) with overflow in Lot G behind Lady Eaton College, when using the Trent Athletics Centre facilities.
 The permit is NOT to be used to access other Trent facilities such as the Library.
-Pay and Display Parking is available for this purpose.
+Pay and Display parking is available for this purpose.

 Employees who retire from Trent University with a pension and who do not continue to work at Trent are eligible for a retiree permit.
 The permit may only be used by the retiree themselves; it cannot be lent or transferred to anyone else.
-The permit is valid in all red and green spaces.
-It is not valid in carpool, visitor or service spaces.
+The permit is not valid in carpool, visitor, or service spaces.
 The permit will be revoked if the retiree is re-hired at Trent in any capacity, including the contract.